hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 The response will be successful if the channel exists, and fail otherwise.
 If successful, it will return the informational object described above.

-In case an OSN is joined as a follower, invoking "List"
+- In case an OSN is joined as a follower, invoking "List channel-name"
   conveys the information of whether this OSN had finished catching up with the cluster.
+- When the OSN is a member of the cluster, following the height can help detect connectivity and configuration problems.

 ## Security
 The channel participation API adopts the style of the "operations" API in the orderer.
 The local orderer channel